 Central vacuum systems are becoming more and more common in everyday homes.
 They are known to be a completely dust free way to clean and are more powerful than any traditional household or commercial vacuum cleaner available.

-Installing a central vacuum unit can be done without the help of a professional.
-All you need to do is pay careful attention to planning the layout of the pipes and unit before making any cuts.
+Installing a central vacuum unit in an existing home can be done without the help of a professional.
+All you need to do is pay careful attention to planning the layout of the pipes and unit placement before making any cuts.

 Installing the Power Unit

 The first thing you should do is choose a location for the power unit, which is the central part of the vacuum unit.
 It will need to be installed somewhere away from the central living space so that its noise doesn’t bother anyone and so that the unit can be accessed easily for cleaning.

 Choosing a well-ventilated area will ensure that any dust stirred around from changing the filter doesn’t bother anyone.
 Good location options include the garage, basement, utility room, covered deck, carport, or some other type of covered, ventilated area.

 The power unit is meant to be mounted on the wall.
 From its permanent mount, it is connected to the rooms in the house through tubes installed inside the walls throughout the house.
 Since the power unit will need to be plugged in, you will need to install it close to an electrical outlet.

 But you will also want to check the circuit breaker and the other appliances connected to each circuit so that installing your power unit doesn’t overload your home’s circuits.